Carglass/demo-graphQL/README.md

 `npm start` to start the demo

-Then open your favorite browser at the following adress: http://localhost:4000/
+Then open your favorite browser at the following adress: [local server adress](http://localhost:4000/)

 ## How to use the demo